VARoDeK/MyNotes/Arch/1_install_Arch_CUI.md

 * Without Pressing any other key, press **Esc** key.
 * Type **:wq** and hit enter.

+Note: If you made any mistake while editing, don't panic, just press **Esc** key, type **qa!** and hit enter.
+Now again open the file using vim and follow steps.

 Now run the following command:

 `$ locale-gen`